Let me take just a brief moment to put together a timeline today.

 Where was Obama for these eight hours?

-Because the regime will not send anybody to answer these questions.
+We still don't know that because the regime will not send anybody to answer these questions.

-So during the QA with the press, after the presentation of the report, the media immediately zeroes in with Gowdy and says, essentially asks essentially, so were you really here on a quest to find Hillary Clinton guilty?
+So during the Q ⁇ A with the press after the presentation of the report, the media immediately zeroes in with Gowdy and says, essentially, asks, essentially, so were you really here on a quest to find Hillary Clinton guilty?

-I was not given that responsibility.
+And Gowdy's, no, no, no, no, I was not given that responsibility.

 I simply wanted to find the answers to the questions of how Americans for Americans died in Benghazi.